Customer feedback

 How to contact us

 You may want to speak to someone about a service you are receiving.
-There are details on how to contact us by online form, phone or if you are visiting.
+There are details on how to contact us online, by phone or if you are visiting.

-After you’ve spoken to the service, if you are still unhappy and your complaint relates to anything in the list below, follow the links to find out how to make a complaint:
+After you’ve spoken to the service, if you are still unhappy follow the links below to find out how to make a complaint about the relevant service:

 You can submit your complaint using one of the methods below.
-We will acknowledge we have received your complaint within three working days.
+We will acknowledge we have received your complaint within five working days.

 Email: Corporate complaints